Deploy VoIP Services with Asterisk and FreePBX on Ubuntu 9.10 (Karmic)

 Before you begin, you need to make sure a few things are in order.
-We assume you have followed the getting started guide and have set the hostname, timezone, and configured networking.
+We assume you have followed the Setting Up and Securing a Compute Instance and have set the hostname, timezone, and configured networking.
 These last steps are of particular importance for ensuring your Asterisk installation functions normally.
 If you plan on using Asterisk’s email features, you may also wish to add an A record for your domain.

 Please note: Because of the special configuration options required for this setup, you should not run other services on the Linode you intend to use Asterisk on.
 It is also worth noting that this guide will walk you through using pv_grub.
 Any alterations to the steps in this guide will fall outside the scope of support.